niloysh/5gc-config/README.md

-# Deprecation Notice!
+# DEPRECATION NOTICE
 This repository is no longer actively maintained.
-We have moved to Kubernetes container based deployment, details of which can be found at [5gc-manifests](https://github.com/niloysh/5gc-manifests).
+We have moved to Kubernetes container-based deployment, details of which can be found at [free5gc-k8s](https://github.com/niloysh/free5gc-k8s).

 # 5G Core Deployments